 Even with a reported $170+ million budget, things didn’t go right with the Healthcare.gov rollout.
 Or maybe because of the $170+ million dollar budget things didn’t go right.
-I’ve overseen some complex systems integrations that had 0.1% of that budget.
 In software development, lean design usually forces stakeholders and team members to make critical decisions along the way, adjusting scope and timelines to fit what’s possible, given the available budget.
 The risk of having too much money is that it creates the false impression that scope and timeline issues can be fixed by throwing more resources at them, when adding more resources usually only creates incremental efficiencies in software development.

 Learn best practices from the new wave of software consumer products

 There are hundreds of tales of tech start-ups that have launched consumer-facing web-based software products in the last few years and have struggled through exponential growth phases.
 These startups had to deal with unexpected website traffic, application design challenges, and constricting 3rd party involvement, similar to issues that affected the launch of Healthcare.gov.
 Don’t let these lessons go to waste—many are readily available online.

 If you’re going to compress a timeline, things will get missed